Romanian revolution: Crackdown

 Riots and protests resumed the following day, 17 December.
 The rioters broke into the district committee building and threw party documents, propaganda brochures, Ceaușescu's writings, and other symbols of Communist power out of windows.

-The military was sent in to control the riots, because the situation was too large for the Securitate and conventional police to handle.
-The presence of the army in the streets was an ominous sign: it meant that they had received their orders from the highest level of the command chain, presumably from Ceaușescu himself.
-The army failed to establish order and chaos ensued, including gunfire, fights, casualties, and burned cars.
+The military was sent in to control the riots, because the situation was beyond the capability of the Securitate and conventional police to handle.
+The presence of the army in the streets was an ominous sign; it meant that they had received their orders from the highest level of the command chain, presumably from Ceaușescu himself.
+The army failed to establish order, and chaos ensued, including gunfire, fights, casualties, and burned cars.
 Transportor Amfibiu Blindat (TAB) armoured personnel carriers and tanks were called in.

 After 20:00, from Piața Libertății (Liberty Square) to the Opera, there was wild shooting, including the area of Decebal bridge, Calea Lipovei (Lipovei Avenue) and Calea Girocului (Girocului Avenue).
-Tanks, trucks and TABs blocked the accesses into the city while helicopters hovered overhead.
-After midnight the protests calmed down.
+Tanks, trucks and TABs blocked the accesses into the city, while helicopters hovered overhead.
+After midnight, the protests calmed down.
 Colonel-General Ion Coman, local Party secretary Ilie Matei, and Colonel-General Ștefan Gușă (Chief of the Romanian General Staff) inspected the city.
 Some areas looked like the aftermath of a war: destruction, rubble and blood.

-On the morning of 18 December the centre was being guarded by soldiers and Securitate agents in plainclothes.
+On the morning of 18 December, the centre was being guarded by soldiers and Securitate agents in plainclothes.
 Ceaușescu departed for a visit to Iran, leaving the duty of crushing the Timișoara revolt to his subordinates and his wife.
 Mayor Moț ordered a party gathering to take place at the university, with the purpose of condemning the "vandalism" of the previous days.
 He also declared martial law, prohibiting people from going about in groups of larger than two.

-Defying the curfew, a group of 30 young men headed for the Orthodox cathedral, where they stopped and waved a Romanian flag from which they had removed the Romanian Communist coat of arms leaving a distinctive hole, in a manner similar to the Hungarian Revolution of 1956.
+Defying the curfew, a group of 30 young men headed for the Orthodox cathedral, where they stopped and waved a Romanian flag from which they had removed the Romanian communist coat of arms, leaving a distinctive hole, in a manner similar to the Hungarian Revolution of 1956.
 Expecting that they would be fired upon, they started to sing "Deșteaptă-te, române!" ("Awaken thee, Romanian!"), an earlier patriotic song that had been banned in 1947 (but then partially co-opted by the Ceaușescu regime once he fashioned himself as a nationalist).
 Ethnic Hungarian protesters also chanted "Români, veniți cu noi!" ("Romanians, come with us", to convey that the protest was by and for all citizens of Romania, not an ethnic minority matter).
 They were, indeed, fired upon; some died and others were seriously injured, while the lucky ones were able to escape.